At CBT Canary Wharf, we offer face to face, as well as online (video call) sessions.

 CBT for Anxiety

-At CBT Canary Wharf, I will teach you skills to overcome your anxiety so that anxiety no longer stops you from achieving your goals.
+At CBT Canary Wharf, I will teach you skills to overcome your anxiety so that anxiety no longer stops you from living your life.

 CBT is a very effective therapy for helping individuals like you to overcome your fears, whether they are fears of pubic transport, fears of public speaking, or the fear of failing.
 I have over twenty years experience helping individuals with anxiety problems, as well as depression and I would love to help you overcome your difficulties.

 Speaking of depression, did you know that depression is the big sister of anxiety?
 These two often go hand in hand, and if you suffer with one, you may also be suffering with the other.
-When you attend for cognitive-behavioural therapy at CBT Canary Wharf, you will learn about the relationship between anxiety and depression.
+When you attend for cognitive-behavioural therapy at CBT Canary Wharf, you will learn about the relationship between anxiety and depression, and how unhelpful thoughts can contribute to both.

 CBT for Depression